PointLLM: Empowering Large Language Models to Understand Point Clouds: Abstract

 \section{Abstract}

-The unprecedented advancements in Large Language Models (LLMs) have created a profound impact on natural language processing but are yet to fully embrace the realm of 3D understanding.
-This paper introduces PointLLM, a preliminary effort to fill this gap, thereby enabling LLMs to understand point clouds and offering a new avenue beyond 2D visual data.
-PointLLM processes colored object point clouds with human instructions and generates contextually appropriate responses, illustrating its grasp of point clouds and common sense.
+The unprecedented advancements in Large Language Models (LLMs) have shown a profound impact on natural language processing but are yet to fully embrace the realm of 3D understanding.
+This paper introduces PointLLM, a preliminary effort to fill this gap, empowering LLMs to understand point clouds and offering a new avenue beyond 2D data.
+PointLLM understands colored object point clouds with human instructions and generates contextually appropriate responses, illustrating its grasp of point clouds and common sense.
 Specifically, it leverages a point cloud encoder with a powerful LLM to effectively fuse geometric, appearance, and linguistic information.
-We collect a novel dataset comprising 660K simple and 70K complex point-text instruction pairs to enable a two-stage training strategy: initially aligning latent spaces and subsequently instruction-tuning the unified model.
-To rigorously evaluate our model's perceptual abilities and its generalization capabilities, we establish two benchmarks: Generative 3D Object Classification and 3D Object Captioning, assessed through three different methods, including human evaluation, GPT-4/ChatGPT evaluation, and traditional metrics.
-Experiment results show that PointLLM demonstrates superior performance over existing 2D baselines.
-Remarkably, in human-evaluated object captioning tasks, PointLLM outperforms human annotators in over 50\% of the samples.
-Codes, datasets, and benchmarks are available at \href{https://github.com/OpenRobotLab/PointLLM}{https://github.com/OpenRobotLab/PointLLM}.
+To overcome the scarcity of point-text instruction following data, we developed an automated data generation pipeline, collecting a large-scale dataset of more than 730K samples with 660K different objects, which facilitates the adoption of the two-stage training strategy prevalent in MLLM development.
+Additionally, we address the absence of appropriate benchmarks and the limitations of current evaluation metrics by proposing two novel benchmarks: Generative 3D Object Classification and 3D Object Captioning, which are supported by new, comprehensive evaluation metrics derived from human and GPT analyses.
+Through exploring various training strategies, we develop PointLLM, significantly surpassing 2D and 3D baselines, with a notable achievement in human-evaluated object captioning tasks where it surpasses human annotators in over 50\% of the samples.
+Codes, datasets, and benchmarks are available at \href{https://github.com/OpenRobotLab/PointLLM}{https://github.com/OpenRobotLab/PointLLM}. \keywords{Multi-Modal LLM \and 3D Understanding \and Point Cloud}